nenad1002/AndroidCameraSample/README.md

 # AndroidCameraSample
 Camera sample - Android project with basic camera functions (old API), later is going to be extended with machine learning algorithms

+I am using [git-flow](https://github.com/nvie/gitflow) model.
+The most stable sources are available in master branch, while the latest ones are in development branch.